-- 1. Two student representatives

-- 2. Two faculty representatives

-- 3. One Student Services representative,

-- 4. One non-faculty employee, and

-- One non-teaching professional representative at the level of coordinator or higher who will serve as chairperson.
+- 1. Two student representatives - 2.
+Two faculty representatives - 3.
+One Student Services representative, - 4.
+One non-faculty employee, and - 5.
+One non-teaching professional representative at the level of coordinator or higher who will serve as chairperson. - b.

-- b.
 Student Appeals Committee Hearing and Procedures - 1.
 The Vice President for Student Services or his or her designee shall be responsible for informing the employee and supervisor involved and the student of the date, time, and place of the hearing.
-The Vice President for Student Services or his or her designee shall convene the Student Appeals Committee no later than 15 calendar days after receipt of the completed request, along with required signatures from both student and employee, for a hearing. - When an appeal is made by a disabled student, the Committee, at its sole discretion, may consult with or include the Director of Support Services in the hearing process for such person's knowledge of disability and ADA issues and requirements. - 3.
+The Vice President for Student Services or his or her designee shall convene the Student Appeals Committee no later than 15 calendar days after receipt of the completed request, along with required signatures from both student and employee, for a hearing. - 2.
+When an appeal is made by a disabled student, the Committee, at its sole discretion, may consult with or include the Director of Support Services in the hearing process for such person's knowledge of disability and ADA issues and requirements. - 3.
 A quorum to conduct Committee business and vote is defined as a minimum of four members.
 In no case shall any business be conducted unless at least one student and one faculty member are present.
 There will be an audio recording of the appeal hearing. - 4.
 The decision of the Student Appeals Committee will be conveyed to the student and may be appealed within five business days to the President whose decision will be final.
 The President's review does not include a new hearing and his or her review shall consist of evidence presented at the hearing.
 The President will affirm, modify or reject the decision of the Student Appeals Committee. - 5.
 In addition to the committee members, the following persons are permitted to attend the hearing: - a.
 Involved parties - b.
 An advocate for the appealing individual.
 The advocate may not present the appeal or complaint on behalf of the student unless otherwise instructed to do so by the chair of the Student Appeals Committee.
-If the student chooses to have an attorney in attendance, the student must provide notification to the Vice President of Student Services or his or her designee at least three college business days prior to the scheduled hearing date. - c.
-The chair of the Student Appeals Committee will manage all hearing proceedings, including the sequencing and time allocated for presentation of evidence by both student and employee. - d.
-Administrative officers of the College who may be directly concerned with the dispute. - 6.
-If a student fails to attend the scheduled hearing, the appeal is considered to be dropped.
+If the student chooses to have an attorney in attendance, the student must provide notification to the Vice President of Student Services or his or her designee at least three college business days prior to the scheduled hearing date.

+c.
+The chair of the Student Appeals Committee will manage all hearing proceedings, including the sequencing and time allocated for presentation of evidence by both student and employee.